AndrewPoyntz/time-ago-pipe/README.md

 <span>{{your_date | timeAgo}}</span>
 ```
 where "your_date" is a local date string, which could be parsed by the standard Js Date()

+If this value is null or not parsable as a date, then the pipe will display nothing